 The surname Letchworth was first found in the Rolls drawn up during the reign of King Edward 1 (1272-1307), where there is record of Urban de Letchworth.
 Among the names in the Poll Tax of 1379 are Thomas de Letchworth and one Johannes de Letchworth.
 Before the Norman Conquest, the village of Letchworth was held by Godwin of Souberie (Soulbury,) under authority of King Edward the Confessor.
 By 1086, the Domesday record shows that Letchworth was owned by Robert Gernon, and its value was assessed at "10 hides."

 Early History of the Letchworth family

-Another 69 words (5 lines of text) covering the years 1870 and 1885 are included under the topic Early Letchworth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Letchworth research.
+Another 35 words (2 lines of text) covering the years 1870 and 1885 are included under the topic Early Letchworth History in all our PDF Extended History products and printed products wherever possible.

 Letchworth Spelling Variations

 Spelling variations of this family name include: Letchworth, Latchworth, Letchworthy and others.